 What is a bad credit car loan?

-A bad credit car loan - also occasionally called ‘second chance car finance’ - is a loan specifically designed for people with a poor credit history.
+Bad credit car loans - also occasionally called ‘second chance car finance’ - is a loan specifically designed for people with a poor credit history or bad credit rating.

-This includes having a poor credit rating, listed defaults, discharged bankruptcy, and credit-related items of that nature.
+This includes people who have listed defaults, paid defaults, discharged bankruptcy, and credit-related items of that nature.

 Being in this position is certainly not the end of the world.
-Even if you have been rejected for a conventional car loan, specialist finance is available, subject to approval criteria.
+Even if you have been decline by a bank for a car loan, specialist car finance is available, subject to approval criteria.